Navigating Relationships: How to Balance Expectations and Compatibility

-I have written about compatibility, attraction and expectations many times, but it wasn't until recently that I realized that many of us have a hard time accepting the difference between our expectations and what we regard as compatibility in relationships.
+I have written about compatibility, attraction, and expectations many times.
+Still, it wasn't until recently that I realized that many of us have difficulty accepting the difference between our expectations and what we regard as compatibility in relationships.
+So, my efforts to increase understanding and awareness allow me to establish the difference between being compatible and having unnecessary and unrealistic expectations.

 WHAT IS THE DIFFERENCE BETWEEN STANDARDS AND EXPECTATIONS?

-On a very basic level we often confuse standards with expectations.
-Since I have talked about this before I will be very short with the definitions here.
-Standards are desired behaviors, but in order to set a standard you first have to establish/communicate it.
+On a fundamental level, we often confuse standards with expectations.
+Since I have discussed this before I will be very short with the definitions here, standards are desired behaviors, but to set a standard, you must establish/communicate it.

-Conversely expectations are responses and/or behaviors that you desire, but have not communicated (assumptions).
-This is why I wrote an entire blog post about life without expectations (CLICK HERE TO READ IT), because quite frankly, they are totally unnecessary.
+Conversely, expectations are responses and/or behaviors that you desire but have not communicated (assumptions).
+This is why I wrote an entire blog post about life without expectations (CLICK HERE TO READ IT).
+Quite frankly, they are totally unnecessary.

 And I understand that just because you feel very passionately about something, for all those who want to argue that expectations are not assumptions, it doesn't make it right/fact.